Key takeaways

 Term loans

-With a term loan, you apply for a loan, specifying the amount you’d like to borrow and often specifying the reason for getting the loan.
+With a term loan, you apply for a loan, specifying the amount you’d like to borrow and the reason for getting the loan.
 If the lender approves the application, it disburses the funds in a lump sum to your bank account.
-You then repay the loan in regular installments, typically over three to five years.
+You then repay the loan in regular installments, typically over one to five years.

 Business lines of credit

-A business line of credit allows your company to borrow money when you need extra cash.
+A business line of credit works like a business credit card, allowing your business to borrow money up to a preset limit.
 You only pay interest on the outstanding balance and can draw funds from the line of credit multiple times.
 It’s possible to get an unsecured business line of credit, but maximum loan amounts and interest rates may not be as favorable as secured business lines of credit.

 These are popular for businesses that want to have the flexibility to cover unexpected expenses, though the cost of a line of credit can be higher than term loans.